 Having proper etiquette on the ice benefits all members by allowing everyone to have a successful, safe and positive session.
 All members must abide the following.

 - Please be prompt and prepared for lessons.

-- Appropriate clothing for skating – warm, moveable clothing must be worn for all on ice and off ice sessions – no jeans, sweatpants, hoods allowed.
+- Appropriate clothing for skating – warm, movable clothing must be worn for all on ice and off ice sessions – no jeans, sweatpants or hoods allowed.

-- Hair must be tied back and away from your face
+- Hair must be tied back and away from face.

 Priority of right-of-way on the ice surface: